7 Reasons Why Best Modern Cat Trees Blend with Your Home Decor

 Industrial/Urban Lofts

-Metal frameworks with contrasting materials—like the Metropolitan Cat Condo with black frame and walnut platforms—complement industrial spaces perfectly.
+Metal frameworks with contrasting materials, like the Metropolitan Cat Condo with a black frame and walnut platforms, complement industrial spaces perfectly.
 The exposed metal frame speaks the same visual language as other urban loft elements.

 Minimalist Environments